obula-sai/Ecommerce/README.md

-# Developed an mini-ecommerse application by using FLask python framework
+# Developed an mini-ecommerce application by using FLask python framework

 eCommerce website developed using Flask is a robust and user-friendly online platform that allows customers to browse and purchase products with ease.
 The website is built using Flask, a Python web framework that provides flexibility, scalability, and security.